gcc-mirror/gcc/gcc/config/sparc/sparc.md

   "flag_pic"
   "or\t%1, %%lo(%a3-(%a2-.)), %0")

-;; Set up the PIC register for VxWorks.
+;; Set up the GOT register for VxWorks.

 (define_expand "vxworks_load_got"
   [(set (match_dup 0)